matthewgson/quantpolars/README.md

 ## Data Summary Function (`sm`)

 Generate comprehensive summary statistics for all columns in your DataFrame with a single function call.
-Returns a `DataSummary` object that provides both raw DataFrame access and styled output capabilities.
+Returns a Polars DataFrame with summary statistics that can be optionally converted to styled GT tables.

 ### Features

 - **Blazingly Fast**: Single-pass computation using Polars expressions
 - **Type-Aware**: Different statistics based on data type (numeric, date, categorical)
 - **Missing Data**: Includes percentage of missing values for each column
-- **Object-Oriented**: Returns `DataSummary` object with `.df` for raw data and `.to_gt()` for styled output
+- **Simple API**: Returns DataFrame directly, convert to GT styling when needed
 - **Styled Output**: Optional Great Tables formatting for beautiful HTML tables
 - **LazyFrame Support**: Works with both eager and lazy evaluation